 OVERVIEW

 My research concerns the future of work and organizing.
-I have looked closely at how the push toward the future has collided with existing work and organizational arrangements.
-I have focused on what these moments have revealed is valuable to us, looking specifically at how we have culled between what is valuable enough to take with us into the future versus leave behind.
-In particular, I have been studying our attempts at preserving the humanness of our work amid ongoing challenges to this valued aspect of our lives, as with the threat posed by artificial intelligence (AI) technologies.
-In so asking, my research builds on studies spanning back to the founding of social scientific inquiry.
-This scholarship weighed what we might be gaining and losing about our work, organizations, and lives at the dawn of the twentieth century, focusing on threats like the rationalization of work, the division of labor, and the monetization of social life.
-I have taken inspiration from these classics, as well as from more recent study across social scientific fields like organization theory and sociology, to clarify what has been happening today.
-To do so, I primarily have used qualitative methods, ranging from ethnography to interviews.
+I have looked closely at how the push toward the future, as embodied in situations like the advance of artificial intelligence (AI) technologies, has collided with existing work and organizational arrangements.
+I have recently focused on our attempts at preserving the humanness of our work amid ongoing challenges to this valued aspect of our lives, as part of my broader interest in how we have culled between what we might take with us into the future versus leave behind.
+In investigating these topics, I build on an interest that has been core to social scientific inquiry since its founding at the dawn of modernity.
+These foundational studies similarly weighed what we were gaining against what we were losing at the turn of the twentieth century, focusing on disruptions like the rationalization of work, the division of labor, and the rise of industrial capitalism.
+Taking inspiration from these classics, as well as from recent scholarship in organization theory and sociology, I have attempted to capture and clarify what has been happening today in this new era of change.
+I have primarily used ethnographic and interview methods to investigate how people at the edge of the future have been dealing with these transformations to work and organizing.

 KEYWORDS